With a little help from your friends: semi-cooperative games via Joker moves: Properties of Joker games

 \section{Properties of Joker games}

-We establish five fundamental properties of Joker games.
+We establish four fundamental properties of Joker games.

-\myparagraph{1.
-All outcomes use same number of Jokers.} A first, and perhaps surprising result is that, all outcomes in Joker attractor strategy $\sigma$, use exactly the same number of Joker actions, namely $\jrankg(q)$ Jokers, if $\sigma$ starts in state $q$.
-This follows from the union-like computation illustrated in \figureref{fig:ui}.
-This is unlike cost-minimal strategies in general cost games, where some outcomes may use lower costs.
-This is also unlike cost-minimal strategies in $\jokerg$ that are not obtained via the attactor construction, see \figureref{fig:costless}.
+\paragraph{1.
+All outcomes use same the number of Jokers.} A first, and perhaps surprising result (\autoref{thm:nrjokermoves}) is that all outcomes of a Joker attractor strategy use exactly the same number of Joker actions: all plays starting in state $q$ contain exactly $\jrankg(q)$ Jokers.
+This property follows by induction from the union-like computation illustrated in \autoref{fig:ui}.
+Cost-minimal strategies in general cost games do not have this property, because some outcomes may use lower costs.
+In particular, cost-minimal strategies that are not obtained via the attactor construction may also lead to plays which differ in the number of Jokers they use.
+This is illustrated in \autoref{fig:costless} and shows that attractor strategies are special among the cost-minimal strategies.